pypy/pypy.org/posts/2024/12/towards-pypy311-an-update.md

 `PyLong_FromLong` will be exported from the c shared object as `PyPyLong_FromLong`.
 One of my long-standing goals is to remove this mangling, but it then requires that our c declarations, inlined functions, and macros in the headers match 1:1 the CPython headers.
-We can get by with no implementing parts of the interfaces, but what is declared must be identical.
+We can get by with not declaring and implementing parts of the interfaces, but what is declared must be identical.
 This is a long-term project, with each release the headers get closer to the CPython versions.
 I hope to concentrate on the PyUnicode interfaces for this release.

 Note that the time to do this is before a new version release.
 Once the version is released, we cannot change the headers significantly.